Just like a pizza, everything is better when it’s delivered to you.

 Dress to impress

-Thousands of students will be passing through the Expo, so make sure you stand out.
+Thousands of students visit expos each year, so make sure you stand out.

 But remember to be memorable for the RIGHT reasons.
 Everybody remembers the guy that showed up in the orange neon suit, but do they want him representing their business?